andreas-schwenk/photomapcreator/README.md

 # Photo Map Creator

-_Photo Map Creator_ is a small tool written in Python 3 that parses a photo directory and creates an HTML document that renders all photo positions into a map.
-We use OpenLayers to display maps.
+_Photo Map Creator_ is a small tool written in Python 3.
+It parses a photo directory and creates an HTML document that shows all photo positions into a map.
+We use OpenLayers to render maps.

 ## Example Output

 The following screenshot shows an example output.
-A corresponding HTML document can be found in maps/fuerteventura2015.html
+A corresponding HTML document can be found in `maps/fuerteventura2015.html` of this repository.

 ![alt text](screenshots/fuerteventura2015.png)

 ## Dependencies

-_Photo Map Creator_ makes use of the following Dependencies:
+_Photo Map Creator_ makes use of the following dependencies:

-* `gpsphoto`.
-Install it via `pip3 install gpsphoto`.
+* `gpsphoto`: Install it via `pip3 install gpsphoto`.

-* `exiftool`.
-This dependency is optional and only needed if you have input images that are not in JPEG format (e.g. Apple HEIC).
+* `exiftool`: This dependency is optional.
+It is only needed, if you like to process non-JPEG input images (e.g. Apple HEIC).
 Install it in Linux via `sudo apt-get exiftool`.

 ## Usage

-You can run _Photo Map Creator_ by either CLI or GUI.
+You can run _Photo Map Creator_ by either CLI or GUI:

 ### Command Line Interface (CLI)